-A form of X-ray, Fluoro uses a contrast agent like barium or iodine to show the movement of body parts, such as digestive or respiratory or joints.
-Contrast agents can be given through injection, swallowing or enema depending on the area being scanned.
+A form of X-ray, Fluoroscopy uses a contrast agent like barium or iodine to show the movement of body parts, such as digestive, respiratory or joints.
+Contrast agents can be given through injection, swallowing or enema, depending on the area being scanned.
 Fluoroscopy is often used in conjunction with other diagnostic procedures.